JimDesu/basis-lang/spec.md

 A `.box` extent (&sect;6.14) ends at its enclosing scope's close: the boxed slots return to ordinary access on every exit path.

-**The staged variant: `.staged`.** A **staged block** is a scope block whose writes to *outer* slots defer to the block's success edge.
+**The staged variant: `.stage`.** A **staged block** is a scope block whose writes to *outer* slots defer to the block's success edge.
 It is in every scoping respect a `.scope` &mdash; the same retirement boundary, obligation ownership, cleanup registration, and `%`-like failure-flow composition &mdash; and adds one discipline: for each outer slot the block touches writeable, the frame materializes a working copy (&sect;6.3) at the block's first touch; every read and write of that slot within the block resolves through the working copy in textual order; one join lands the copy on the real slot at the block's success edge.
 Failure anywhere in the block discards the copies, leaving every outer slot bit-identical to block entry.
 Block-local slots are ordinary and die with the block.

 ```
-.staged
+.stage
     parseHeader: &ctx, raw
     validateSchema: ctx, policy        ; sees the parsed ctx (working copy)
     applyMigrations: &ctx              ; may fail &mdash; and if it does,
                                        ;   ctx is bit-identical to block entry
 ```

-Statements inside the block carry their own boundary (&sect;6.3) and join into the block's working copies; nested `.staged` blocks join into the enclosing block's copies, LIFO &mdash; the uniform rule of &sect;6.3: every boundary joins into the nearest enclosing boundary, and the real slot is the outermost.
+Statements inside the block carry their own boundary (&sect;6.3) and join into the block's working copies; nested `.stage` blocks join into the enclosing block's copies, LIFO &mdash; the uniform rule of &sect;6.3: every boundary joins into the nearest enclosing boundary, and the real slot is the outermost.

 Five rules pin the interactions, each on existing precedent. **Obligations are untouched by construction**: acquisition inside the block is owned by the block and discharges at block end; failure fires the block's exit machinery exactly as `.scope` failure does; transfers out are eager at the call boundary (&sect;10.11) &mdash; the boundary defers copy-restore write-backs, exactly and only (&sect;6.3). **Finalizing an outer working-copied slot inside the block is a static error**: `~` fires duties, and duties cannot un-fire on a discard &mdash; the discard guarantee would be a lie.
 Finalize outside the block, or transfer the value in first (precedent: finalization of a boxed slot, &sect;6.14). **Boxing an outer working-copied slot inside the block is a static error**: `.box` demands sole license over the real storage, and staging virtualizes it &mdash; the combination is contradictory.
 Boxing block-locals is unrestricted (the mirror of &sect;6.3's exclusion of boxed slots from the boundary). **Escape is policed by existing rules**: working copies are block-frame storage, so a view of one escaping the block is rejected by the region-escape ceiling (&sect;7.21), and the `&`-capture error of &sect;6.3 extends to the block's extent, covering command values and spawn-class calls alike. **On the failure edge, `@` and `@!` blocks fire inside the boundary**: their side effects through calls and obligations happen normally, but their copy-restore writes to outer slots discard with the boundary &mdash; cleanup that must survive failure acts through obligations, which is what obligations are for.

-The cost model is ordinary copy-restore pricing at boundary granularity: one working copy per touched outer slot, visible and chosen at the `.staged` &mdash; domain-family slots cheap, large records a legible price, the same trade the language already prices per call (&sect;6.3).
+The cost model is ordinary copy-restore pricing at boundary granularity: one working copy per touched outer slot, visible and chosen at the `.stage` &mdash; domain-family slots cheap, large records a legible price, the same trade the language already prices per call (&sect;6.3).

 ### 3.18 Warning Acknowledgment: `.ack`